DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 Once you have started JupyterLab using `docker-compose up` and accessed it through the provided link, open a new terminal window in JupyterLab, navigate to the root of the project directory `cd work` where makefile is located and run the following commands:

-1. Run the following in order to remove the created files and reports:
+1. Run the following in order to remove the previously created files and reports:
 ```
 make clean
 ```